cs423-uiuc/cs423-uiuc.github.io/fall25/mps/MP0.md

 ```bash
 ../qemu-script/cs423-q
 ```

+> If QEMU complains about KVM and refuses to start, that means you are having issues on KVM/nested virtualization.
+Make sure you follow the guide.
+You can also use `-t` flag to force software virtualization.

 If everything is correct, you should have a shell inside your VM.
 You can double check the kernel in the VM the command below and should see your own